oslabs-beta/DockerNet/README.md

 >1.
 Latest version of [Docker][docker]
 >### Installation
 >1.
 Clone Repo to local device - `git clone https://github.com/oslabs-beta/DockerNet.git`
 >1.
+Navigate to the DockerNet directory in terminal of chioce
+>1.
 Install required packages on local device - `npm install`
 >### How to Use
 >1.
-Open Docker on local device
+On your local device open Docker and ensure you have containers running
 >1.
-Ensure you have containers running on your local Docker
+Navigate to the DockerNet directory in terminal of chioce
 >1.
-Start app using with the following command - `npm start`
+Start app using using the following command - `npm start`
 >1.
 Wait for app to load in your default browser
 >### Demo
 >Create Network